francelabs/datafari/README.txt

 - Tika updated to version 1.16 for both Solr and MCF
 - Manifold CF updated to version 2.8.1
 - Solr updated to version 6.6.1
+- Elasticsearch updated to 5.6.4
+- Logstash updated to 5.6.4
+- Kibana updated to 5.6.4